 Top digital patient conveniences

 Patients want the control and ability to use technology to manage their own healthcare.
 The first step in improving their experience is offering digital tools at every touchpoint.
+Prioritize self-service check-in, transparent payment options, and easy rescheduling to reduce missed appointments and last-minute cancellations, which lightens the front desk load.

 Apply the following digital conveniences to your workflow:

-• Automate appointment confirmations and reminders
+• Automate appointment confirmations and reminders to cut missed appointments and cancellations.

-• Use electronic health records (EHR)
+• Use electronic health records (EHR).

-• Let patients pay their bill online
+• Let patients pay their bills online with clear payment options.

-• Offer secure patient portal access
+• Offer secure patient portal access for results, instructions, and messages.

-• Improve communication with secure messaging
+• Improve communication with secure messaging.

 How to optimize operations while attracting and retaining patients